nvh95/jest-preview/website/docs/api/jestPreviewConfigure.md

 Automatically preview the UI in the external browser when the test fails.
 You don't need to invoke `preview.debug()` by yourself anymore.

 Set to `false` if you experience any error or just want to opt out.

+## sharedSassResources: string[]

+Default: `undefined`

+Optional list of paths to SASS files that define shared resources (e.g. variables, mixins, etc).
+The paths are relative to the root of the project.
+Requires SASS v1.45.0 or higher.